 What if There Are Complications?

 There are times when a birth will need extra medical attention.
-Winneshiek Medical Center works closely with Mayo Clinic in Rochester and Gundersen Lutheran in La Crosse to keep you and your baby safe.
+Winneshiek Medical Center works closely with Mayo Clinic in Rochester and Gundersen Health System in La Crosse to keep you and your baby safe.
 If complications arise, your family practice physician or midwife will work directly with obstetric specialists to determine the care you need.
 WMC has a neonatal telemedicine unit available for all babies born at WMC.
 This unit connects us to neonatologists in La Crosse who can provide expert eyes and ears to your newborn’s condition.

 What Happens after My Baby Is Born?